4 Reasons Why You Should Never Use “Facilitator and Trainer” Interchangeably

 Tools and Materials

-Facilitators utilize tools like agendas, flip charts, and documentation to structure the discussion.
+Facilitators use tools such as agendas, flip charts, and documentation to structure the discussion.
 They research the issue at hand to prepare.

 Trainers use materials such as presentations, participant guides, handouts, and equipment.
 Their subject matter expertise determines the content, not pre-session research.